mandiayba/alvis-guidelines/alvis-module-integration.md

 2. [the module is recognized and integrated into the AlvisNLP system](alvis-module-recognition-and-integration.md): this part, shows how a implemented module is recognized, compiled and integrated into the Alvis System.
 All required is by default present into the Alvis system for this step to be done automatically.
 3. [the module into the system is loaded and executed](alvis-module-access-loading-and-execution.md) : this part presents the module execution.
 It also concerns the interface acces for the module.

 Note: point 1. presents the infrmation required to implement and make a module compatible with Alvis.
-Point 2. gives
+Point 2. gives some justifications about why the point 1. is required by showing how alvis explode the well-defined modules.
+Point 3. gives information about the real use of the module, its access, invocation by users, and execution process.